-The Dakota State University (DSU) Respiratory Care Program at Rapid City Hospital offers associate and baccalaureate respiratory care degrees.
+The South Dakota State University (SDSU) Respiratory Care Program at Rapid City Hospital offers associate and baccalaureate respiratory care degrees.
 You’ll learn the scientific principles of cardiopulmonary physiology and see them in practice.
 Upon graduation, you’ll be eligible to take the entry-level examination of the National Board for Respiratory Care to become a Registered Respiratory Therapist.

 The first fall and spring semesters are spent on campus completing general education requirements.
 After that, students have class and clinicals at Monument Health Rapid City Hospital.